icpc/ccs-specs/Contest_Archive_Format.md

 - `<id>` is the ID of the endpoint object the reference is in.
 - `<filename>` is the filename specified in the file reference object.

+Some of these API endpoints are often written by humans in an archive.
+For this reason, those files can also be written in YAML instead of JSON.
+This holds for the following files:

+- `contest.json`, which them becomes `contest.yaml`.
+- `problems.json`, which them becomes `problems.yaml`.
+- `accounts.json`, which them becomes `accounts.yaml`.

+The section [Example YAML files](#example-yaml-files) list example YAML files.

 Note that the API specification requires that filenames are unique within endpoint objects, so this is always possible.